starduv/lil-schemy/README.md

 ```
 The second argument defines path properties, like `method` and route `path`.
 Lil' Schemy isn't able to detect such things from your framework of choice.
 Instead it asks you for a lil' help.
 This is an open source project, maybe someone will add method and route path detection for your framework, who knows.
 There are other functions and types to learn about in the API section that allow you to specify parameters, responses, and data types for your schema paths.

+## Examples
+There are several examples found in the [mock api](tests/test-api/routes/user.ts) used for testing.

 ## CLI
 Here is the top level documentation.
 Run the CLI in a terminal to learn more.
 ```